 2. Pikes Peak is an American Icon

 In the late 19th century, Pikes Peak inspired poet Katharine Lee Bates to write a song.
-At first she named it "Pikes Peak" and later the title changed into “America The Beautiful".
+At first, she named it "Pikes Peak" and later the title changed to "America The Beautiful".
 This patriotic song, celebrating the beauty of the United States is considered akin to the national anthem and Pikes Peak thus became known as "America's Mountain".

 If like us, you're not an American, take a few minutes to read up on the song or at least listen to it here.
 It will make your visit to the summit all the more special.